Advanced figure and portrait

 When I've finished, what course can I do next?

-Prossible follow-up courses include: City Lit fine art course; Foundation Diploma in Art and Design; Extended drawing for artists and makers.
+City Lit Fine Art; Foundation Diploma in Art and Design; Developing Art Practice; Extended drawing for Artists and Makers.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.